APHRC-DSE/Global-Burden-of-Disease-Analysis/README.md

 # Global-Burden-of-Disease-Analysis
-Analysis of causes of death across five HDSS sites in Africa using Verbal Autopsy data.
+Mortality patterns across five HDSS sites in Africa: insights from the analysis of verbal autopsy data.